mjrichards91/knowledge-base/Mobile/NativeScript/README.md

 # NativeScript

+## Installation

+Follow the [getting started](https://docs.nativescript.org/start/quick-setup) guide.
+Be sure to use `tns doctor` to confirm installation.

 ## Plugins

 Note: These plugins are are found by simply searching, I have no experience using any of them.